Infographics Anyone?

 Keeping track of such metrics helps you hone your Pinterest marketing strategy and make better decisions.

-Initially, you may not see results if you are a newbie on Pinterest.
-Analytics help you keep on track.
-You can take help from outside tools to make it easier, like scheduling tools, Google Analytics, content creation tools, etc.
+Initially, you may not see results if you are a newbie on Pinterest, but understanding your analytics can help you keep on track.